dimagi/commcare-hq/corehq/motech/fhir/docs/fhir_import_config.rst

-The first difference is that FHIRRepeater and the FHIR API use FHIRResourceType instances (rendered as "FHIR Resource Types" in Django Admin) to configure mapping; FHIRImportConfig uses FHIRImporterResourceType instances ("FHIR Importer Resource Types").
+The first difference is that FHIRRepeater and the FHIR API use FHIRResourceType instances (rendered as "FHIR Resource Types" in Django Admin) to configure mapping; FHIRImportConfig uses FHIRImportResourceType instances ("FHIR Import Resource Types").

 To see what this looks like, navigate to FHIR > FHIR Importer Resource Types, and click "Add FHIR Importer Resource Type".